About Us

 Artists Futures Fund is an independent charity, founded in 1810, and formerly known as the Artists’ Benevolent Fund.

-Through our annual Fellowship programme, we award grants to contemporary artists who are facing economic, social, cultural or health barriers that would otherwise prevent them from undertaking their creative practice and advancing their career.
+Through our annual Artist Fellowship programme, we award grants to contemporary artists who are facing economic, social, cultural or health barriers that would otherwise prevent them from undertaking their creative practice and advancing their career.

 Our Vision